Oliromn/hoobe-coding-exercise/README.md

 🏁 Once you have completed the test, please submit a link to a public Github repository that includes directions on how to preview the work, and send us an invoice for your time.

 ## The exercise
 🏗️ Here is a hoo.be page in our development environment: https://devapp.hoo.be/hoobe_coding_exercise.
 Using React, Nextjs, SCSS, and any other technologies or libraries you like, build a copy of this page.
+You do not need to create the pages that are linked from this page from the `create your hoo.be` or `login` buttons at the bottom.

 You can fork this repo or create your own repo and copy over the assets.